logo

 Show Trophies (historical)

-Results of the 2023 Show are in the November-December 2023 edition of the Bulletin.
+Results of the 2024 Show will be in the November-December 2024 edition of the Bulletin.

-The Society's 2024 Annual Spring Orchid Show is planned to be held in the
+The Society's 2025 Annual Spring Orchid Show will be held in the

 Exhibition Park In Canberra